 Audio Gear Collecting

-Collecting guitars, bass, guitar pedals, and other musical equipment.
-It can be great but here are a few thoughts Jim had about his guitar collection and what collecting guitars can become.
-Does anyone else collect music gear and what kind of musical gear do you collect?
+Collecting guitars, bass, guitar petals and other musical equipment.
+Can be great but here are a few thoughts Jim had about his guitar collection and what collecting guitars can become.
+Does anyone else collect music gear what is it?

 The Good, The Bad, and Everything Else